qutech/QuMADA/docs/tutorials.rst

 like lists of all sweeps, different parameters and so on.
 Furthermore, they will automatically relabel the parameters in the QCoDeS datasets to match the gate names you specified.
 If your plotting tool uses the
 "label" attribute of parameters for its plot, the axis will thus be labeled correctly.
 When using the predefined measurement scripts that come with QuMADA those steps are automatically performed whenever you run the measurement.
 In case you define your own measurement scripts, you are free to use those built-in methods as you need them.
-Furthermore, measurement scripts can have keyword arguments specifying details of how the measurement is performed.
+Furthermore, measurement scripts can have keyword arguments specifying details on how the measurement is performed.
 In this case we set the ramp_rate, which is again built-in into all measurement script objects and defines the ramp_speed used to ramp all parameters to their starting value as well as the back_after_break parameter, which automatically adds a backsweep to the measurement once a break condition is fulfilled.
 This is particulary handy for accumulation curves including hysteresis investigations.

 At this point we have a well defined measurement script that has a list terminals and parameters and knows what to do with them.
 The last step is now to assign the terminals to their corresponding instrument channels.